Criuchi/CristiansBookStore/CristiansBookStore/README.txt

 20:20
 Finally found out that the issue became from an extra space in the ProductController file.
 After doing that the issue dissapeared but found a new one when I create the new product and it does not show up in the table.
 Im more than happy with what I did so I will call it a day...

+//         Part 3         //

+-- 2023-11-26

+12:53
+Added the new fields in Product.cs and created the migration to add them...

+12:53
+Created the new 20231126174447_AddNewFieldsToDb Migration and Updated the database

+12:55
+Got an error saying that an object named Products already exists.
+Trying to find the solution to that...